 At Bee Talents, for example, we do not participate in secret recruitments - we always suggest publishing the exact salary ranges that candidates simply expect.
 Keeping the cards face down in the hope that the knowledge disparity between the parties will cause the candidate to accept a lower pay is not a great business practice .
 Concerns that a public promise of a certain wage will cause dissatisfaction with existing employees who are paid differently, for example, is a result of previously adopted management strategies and a lack of transparency in the company.

 This is just one way in which external agencies can be the spur that management needs to get rid of outdated practices that are a burden for both recruitment and business.

-If I had to mention the biggest disadvantage of working with an IT (and not only) recruitment agency, it would be the culture .
-Each company is a unique environment, and the perfect candidate on paper does not have to be the perfect co-worker in reality.
-Cultural alignment needs to be taken seriously, so no agency should ever act as though they understand the band's frequency as much as an insider.
-Instead, she should ask a lot of questions from the very beginning of cooperation!
-Be careful that these first steps are taken carefully and thoroughly, and that the agency is responsive to feedback on the first group of candidates submitted.
+If I were to name the biggest disadvantage of working with an IT recruitment agency (and others), it would be the culture .
+Each company is a unique environment, and a candidate who is perfect on paper does not necessarily have to be a perfect co-worker in reality.
+Cultural fit must be taken seriously, so no agency should ever operate with the impression that they understand the frequency on which the team is broadcasting as much as an insider.
+However, she should ask a lot of questions from the very beginning of cooperation!
+It is worth paying attention to whether these first steps are carried out carefully and thoroughly, and whether the agency is responsive to feedback regarding the first group of submitted candidates.

 Unethical players exist in every market, which is why some agencies push clients with poorly matched candidates only for short-term success.
 As a security, Bee Talents offers a guarantee for its services if the candidate fails!
 To make sure that the agency is professional, ask for direct contact with its clients in a similar industry.